zzsun777/cpp_multithreaded_order_matching_engine/README.md

 			$ ./configure
 			$ make
 			$ sudo cp -a include/gtest /usr/include

 			On CentOS
 			$ sudo cp -a lib/.libs/* /usr/lib64

 			On Ubuntu
 			$ sudo cp -a lib/.libs/* /usr/lib/

-			Then you can either use Makefile or Netbeans project files under test_unit directory.
+			Then you can either use Makefile or Netbeans project files under "test_unit" directory.

 **Building and running unit test on Windows :** You can use VisualStudio solution in "test_unit" directory.